tarighabiosounuche-rgb/tarighabiosounuche-rgb.github.io/README.md

 **Dashboard Overview**: This dashboard serves as a crucial tool for the cookies company’s management team, providing clear, actionable insights that drive informed decision-making and strategic planning.

 ![SALES](SALES.png)

+# PROJECT 2

+**Title**: Work place safety data: Data Manipulation and Interrogation

+**SQL Code**: [Work place safety SQL codes] (https://github.com/tarighabiosounuche-rgb/tarighabiosounuche-rgb.github.io/blob/main/WORKPLACE%20SAFETY.SQL)

+**SQL Skills Used**:
+1. Data Retrieval (SELECT): Queried and extracted specific information from the database.
+2. Data Aggregation (SUM, COUNT): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
+3. Data Filtering (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.
+4. Data Source Specification (FROM): Specified the tables used as data sources for retrieval

+**Project Description**:

+**Technology used**: SQL server